WILLIAM L. Hurlock

 • Product Liability

-• B.S., political science and justice, American University
+• B.S., Political Science and Justice, Dean’s List, American University

 ADMITTED TO PRACTICE